-- (1) This CPS is reviewed and updated annually.
-New or modified version of this CPS is published in the repository within seven calendar days upon receiving the approval letter from the competent authority, - (2) New or modified version of the ePKI CP complied with by PublicCA is published in the repository within seven calendar days upon the approval of the PMA, - (3) PublicCA issues CRLs at least twice a day and publishes CRLs in the repository, and - (4) PublicCA certificates are published in the repository within seven calendar days after accepting issuance by an upper level CA.
+- (1) This CPS is reviewed and updated annually, and a dated changelog is state in the "Document History" section even if no other changes are make to this document.
+New or modified version of this CPS is published in the repository as soon as possible upon receiving the approval letter from the competent authority, - (2) New or modified version of the ePKI CP complied with by PublicCA is published in the repository as soon as possible upon the approval of the PMA, - (3) PublicCA issues CRLs at least twice a day and publishes CRLs in the repository, and - (4) PublicCA certificates are published in the repository within seven calendar days after accepting issuance by an upper level CA.